Episode 53 – Front Porch Civility with Alexandra Hudson

 About Alexandra Hudson

 Alexandra is a California native raised in Vancouver, Canada and currently living in Indianapolis, Indiana and is currently a fellow at the American Institute for Economic Research (AIER).
 She studied history and political philosphy at Trinity Western University and earned a Masters in Social Policy at the London School of Economics as a Rotary Scholar.
-Alexandra has held posts at the Federalist Society, the American Enterprise Institute, and the Wisconsin Institute for Law & Liberty.
+Alexandra has held posts at the Federalist Society and the Wisconsin Institute for Law & Liberty.
 Most recently, Alexandra served as a Policy Advisor for the US Department of Education, where she worked to administer an annual budget of $16 billion.
 She left to write her first book, on civility.
 Alexandra was among the recipients of the 2019 Robert Novak Journalism Fellowship Award.
 She has appeared on Fox News, and her work has been published in The Wall Street Journal, The American Conservative, the Washington Examiner, The Claremont Review of Books, The Catholic Herald, Commentary Magazine, and Quillette.
 You can learn more about Alexandra at her website and follow her on Twitter @LexiOHudson.